jithingithub99/netcat-usage/README.md

-### File copy from pod to remote system using netcat ####
+### File copy from pod to pod using netcat ####

-We wanted to copy 20GB prometheus data file ( **prometheus-bkp.21122021.tar.gz**)from a pod (**prometheus-0**; namespace is monitoring) to  another system in customer environment we were getting "unexpected eof" error while copying 20gb file from pod to local/remote system.This will copy some amount of mb file and stopped with error
+We wanted to copy 20GB prometheus data file ( **prometheus-bkp.21122021.tar.gz**)from a pod (**prometheus-0**; namespace is monitoring) to  another pod in customer environment we were getting "unexpected eof" error while copying 20gb file from pod to pod.This will copy some amount of mb file and stopped with error
 So as a solution we tried using netcat utility and it was successfull.

 First we have a created pod (**prometheus-bkp-pod**) and a pvc (**prometheus-bkp-pvc**) (50gb) attached to this pod